DAVID J. WILLIS ATTORNEY

-For commercial transactions, the Texas Association of Realtors has a Commercial Property Condition Statement which is an optional attachment to its standard commercial contracts.
-Its scope is broader than the residential Seller´s Disclosure since it addresses additional issues such as wetlands, underground storage tanks, toxic waste, and the like.
-Although the form is optional in commercial transactions, a careful buyer should require that the seller provide it.
+For commercial transactions, the TAR has a Commercial Property Condition Statement that is an optional attachment to its standard commercial contracts.
+Its scope is broader than TREC´s Seller´s Disclosure since it addresses additional issues such as wetlands, underground storage tanks, toxic waste, and the like.
+Although the form is optional in commercial transactions, a careful buyer should always require that the seller provide it.
 Note that this and other TAR forms are available only to realtors.

 Purpose of Disclosure Forms

-The intent and purpose of both the residential and commercial disclosure forms is the same: to induce the seller to make full disclosure of all material conditions, circumstances, and defects.
-For some reason, however, the drafters of these forms have seen fit to insert a statement at the top to the effect that the contents of the form do not constitute a warranty by the seller.
-The TREC Sellerís Disclosure of Property Condition states:
+The intent and purpose of both the residential and commercial disclosure forms is the same: to induce the seller to disclose material conditions, circumstances, and defects.
+For some reason, however, the drafters of these forms saw fit to insert a statement at the top to the effect that the contents of the form do not constitute a warranty by the seller.
+The TREC Seller´s Disclosure states:

 THIS NOTICE IS A DISCLOSURE OF SELLER´S KNOWLEDGE OF THE CONDITION OF THE PROPERTY AS OF THE DATE SIGNED BY SELLER AND IS NOT A SUBSTITUTE FOR ANY INSPECTIONS OR WARRANTIES THE PURCHASER MAY WISH TO OBTAIN.
 IT IS NOT A WARRANTY OF ANY KIND BY SELLER OR SELLER´S AGENTS.

 The TAR Commercial Property Condition Statement reads: